 I was curious to see the difference between Cretan food in Athens and Cretan food in Crete.
 It’s kind of like Greek food in the U.S. It’s great, but its better in Greece.
 I guess you can say that about most ethnic cuisines.
 However, what I loved was that Cretans were extremely proud of growing their own veggies, fruits and raising their own livestock to create the dishes they served.
 This was the way all of Greece was anyway before the words bio and organic were tossed around.

 In Crete, all natural seems to be the only way to go.
 Talented chefs and restaurateurs were eager to point that out to me.
 Stay tuned for my reviews of some incredible places to eat in Heraklion, Rethymno and Chania.

-Check out my story about Peskesi Restaurant in the top food website Culinary Backstreets: Eating Local in Heraklion.
+Check out my story about Peskesi published on the top food website Culinary Backstreets: Eating Local in Heraklion.